 Travelzoo has more opportunities for subscriber growth and ad rate increases in Europe as the business in the European region is less developed than that in North America.
 There are over 15 million subscribers in North America compared to around 7 million in Europe.
 The biggest online markets by ad spend are the UK, Germany, France, Netherlands, Italy, and Spain respectively.
 Together, the top six account for almost three-quarters of the total market.
 Travelzoo's European operations include its businesses in France, Germany, Spain, and the U.K, thereby enabling it to leverage the online advertising growth in Europe through its presence in the most attractive markets in the region.

 Launch of hotel search to power search volumes growth for fly.com

-Unlike air ticket bookings, hotel reservations require the travellers to conduct extensive search for best fares.
-Fly.com simplifies a users search by providing easy comparison of fares from different online travel agencies.
+Unlike air ticket bookings, hotel reservations require the travelers to conduct an extensive search for the best fares.
+Fly.com simplifies a user's search by providing easy comparison of fares from different online travel agencies.

 Increasing online advertising spend